 Check out Red Rock Coulee

 Just 35 minutes south of Medicine Hat sit the otherworldly rock concretions known as Red Rock Coulee.
-They are basically in the middle of nowhere but if you’re looking for a nature or photography fix, they’re an excellent place to visit.
+The concretions are basically in the middle of nowhere but if you’re looking for a nature or photography fix, they’re an excellent place to visit.

 Explore Cypress Hills Provincial Park

 Drive 40 minutes south from Medicine Hat and you’ll enter one of Alberta’s most beautiful parks – Cypress Hills Interprovincial Park as it shares a border with Saskatchewan.
-It’s a four season gem with skiing and snowshoeing available in winter, and hiking and mountain biking in the summer.
+It’s a four season gem with skiing and snowshoeing available in winter, and hiking, mountain biking and water sports available in the summer.
 There’s also a beach, boating, a couple of decent restaurants and lots of birdlife and wild animals.